MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

   - A web browser, when downloading scripts
   - A file share

-Some of these deal in bytes rather than text, but others offer encoding configurations.
+Some of these tools deal in bytes rather than text, but others offer encoding configurations.
 In those cases where you need to configure an encoding, you need to make it the same as your editor encoding to prevent problems.

 ## Other resources on encoding in PowerShell